AndroidLord/AndroidLord/README.md

 # 👋 About Me:

 Greetings!
 I'm Shubham Singh Bisht, an avid software developer.
 From Android expertise in Java to mastering Kotlin, I've diversified my skills.
 Passionate about backend, I craft APIs using Django and FastAPI, favoring Python for its elegance.

-Eager to contribute and explore innovative projects, let's connect and code possibilities!
+## Here's More About Myself: I'm a..

 📱 **Android Enthusiast:** I've ventured into the world of Android development, crafting several applications and delving into essential libraries like Retrofit and Firebase.
 My goal is to create user-friendly apps that leave a positive impact on users' lives.